 Manual spotters and traffic marshals during busy periods.

-AI-powered video analytics can instantly detect when vehicles enter no-go zones or bottlenecks form, alerting supervisors in real time.
-Continuous monitoring identifies where and when congestion peaks, so teams can adjust traffic routes, loading schedules, or staffing to reduce risk.
-Learn more about video intelligence solutions.
+Video AI can detect when vehicles enter no-go zones or bottlenecks form, alerting supervisors to adjust operations.
+This monitoring identifies where and when congestion peaks, so teams can adjust traffic routes, loading schedules, or staffing to reduce risk.
+Explore video AI solutions.

 2. Inadequate Pedestrian-Vehicle Separation